-I didn't take enough photos.
-Top; some of the famous Liberty silk scarves and some of the beautifully carved doorways in the shop.
 I spotted the blue plaque to Sir James Barrie author of Peter Pan; on the Bayswater Road.
 Kensington Gardens is on the other side of the road.
 As children, we used to walk from where we lived in Paddington; to Kensington Gardens with Milly, our dog, every weekend.
 As I got older I spent many a Sunday walking with my friends along the Bayswater Road; admiring the artwork that was always on view and for sale along the railings of Kensington Gardens.
 Carnaby Street (above left) was another place I went often with my friends in the l960s to admire and sometimes buy clothes in the shops.
 'I Was Lord Kitchener's Valet' was popular for military clothes; and of course there was Lord and Lady Jon.
 As a teenager OH spent a summer at Lord Jon; assisting his eldest brother who was a tailor working above Lord Jon producing the clothes they sold in the shop below.

 I picked the new car up on Thursday morning and dropped the old car off with no regrets!
 The new car is a Toyota Yaris Hybrid.
 It uses electric power on speeds below 30 mph; at traffic stops such as traffic lights and in traffic queues.
 It was a pleasure to drive to Lidl for the shopping without worrying if I was going to break down!